core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Note that the informative response does not require to include an explicit proof of possession of the server's private key.
 Although the server is also acting as Group Manager and a proof-of-possession evidence of the Group Manager's private key is included in a full-fledged Join Response (see {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}), such proof of possession will be achieved through every multicast notification that the server sends, as protected with the group mode of Group OSCORE and including a signature computed with its private key.

 A client receiving an informative response uses the information above to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
-Note that the client does not obtain a Sender ID of its own, hence it installs the Security Context like a "silent server" would, i.e., without Sender Context.
+Note that the client does not obtain a Sender ID of its own, hence it installs the Security Context like a "silent server" would, i.e., without a Sender Context.
 From then on, the client uses the received keying material to process the incoming multicast notifications from the server.

-Since the server is also acting as Group Manager, the authentication credential of the server provided in the 'srv_cred' element of the informative response is also used in the 'gm_cred' element of the external_aad for encrypting and signing the phantom request and multicast notifications (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}).
+Since the server is also acting as the Group Manager, the authentication credential of the server provided in the 'srv_cred' element of the informative response is also used in the 'gm_cred' element of the external_aad structure for encrypting and signing the phantom request and multicast notifications (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}).

 Furthermore, the server complies with the following points.

-* The server MUST NOT self-manage OSCORE groups and provide the related keying material in the informative response for any other purpose than the protection of the phantom requests and the multicast notifications in group observations that it hosts, as defined in this document.
+* The server MUST NOT self-manage OSCORE groups and provide the related keying material in the informative response for any other purpose than the protection of the phantom requests and the multicast notifications in group observations that it hosts, according to the method defined in this document.

    The server MAY use the same self-managed OSCORE group to protect the phantom request and the multicast notifications of multiple group observations that it hosts.